The Shipwrights Charitable Fund

 Application Success Factors

-Based on recent grant recipients, successful organizations typically:
+Based on recent grant recipients, successful organisations typically:

 • Focus specifically on maritime or water-based activities